samsimon-github/m2pi.ca/content/authors/aniketjoshi/_index.md

 tags:
 - '2021'
 ---
 Aniket is a PhD student at the University of Alberta working on the interface of vertex operator algebras (VOAs) and enumerative geometry.
-He is also interested in machine learning and data science, and software development for scientific and industrial applications.
+He is also interested in machine learning and data science, and software development and engineering for scientific and industrial applications.